How to rename default branch in Git and GitHub

 2 min read

-I'm currently maintaining a GitHub repo that is grown over the last year.
+I'm currently maintaining a GitHub repo that has grown over the last year.
 It primarily contains all the example code that I create when working on React Native and Expo articles and tutorials.

 Recently, I switched the default branch to